ouattararomuald/android-image-slider/index.md

 ## Animations

 A slider needs animations between each transition.
-To create a transition, you need is to implement `ViewPager.PageTransformer` and pass it to `ImageSlider#pageTransformer` just like in the image below:
+To create a transition, you must implement `ViewPager.PageTransformer` and pass it to `ImageSlider#pageTransformer` just like in the image below:

 ```kotlin
 class MainActivity : AppCompatActivity() {